 Transitioning out of the military and into the civilian world can be both an exciting and challenging time for military members and their families.
-The Veteran Family Program is a four-year pilot project to help with that transition.
-The pilot extends the MFRC’s mandate to cover medically-releasing Canadian Armed Forces members, medically-released veterans who release after November 30, 2014, and their families for a two-year period after they release.

-How it works

-There is no formal program to register for.
-If you need assistance, give us a call.
-We’ll assess your needs and work with you during your transition.

-Medically-releasing CAF members, medically-released veterans and their families will be able to access the MFRC after their release date.

-There are many existing MFRC services relevant to military members and their families transitioning to civilian life.
-We can provide:

-- One-on-one support navigating the civilian health care, employment, and mental health systems

-Second | Transitioning out of the military and into the civilian world can be both an exciting and challenging time for military members and their families.
-The Veteran Family Program is a four-year pilot project to help with that transition.
-The pilot extends the MFRC’s mandate to cover medically-releasing Canadian Armed Forces members, medically-released veterans who release after November 30, 2014, and their families for a two-year period after they release.
+The Veteran Family Program is available to help with a family’s transition.
+The program extends the MFRC’s mandate to cover medically-releasing Canadian Armed Forces members, medically-released veterans who release after November 30, 2014, and their families.

 How it works

 There is no formal program to register for.
 If you need assistance, give us a call.
 We’ll assess your needs and work with you during your transition.

 Medically-releasing CAF members, medically-released veterans and their families will be able to access the MFRC after their release date.

 There are many existing MFRC services relevant to military members and their families transitioning to civilian life.
 We can provide:

 - One-on-one support navigating the civilian health care, employment, and mental health systems